jmyers7/book/_build/html/_sources/chapters/10-optim.md

 for each $t\geq 0$.
 Here, $\rho(H)$ and $\kappa(H)$ are the spectral radius and condition number of $H$, respectively.
 ```

 Of course, in order to obtain the exponentially quick convergence guaranteed by the theorem, one needs to place their initial guess $\btheta_0$ "sufficiently close" to the minimizer.
 But this would require the analyst to already have some sense of where the minimizer is likely to be located!
+This restricts its usefulness in practice.

 For our polynomial objective $J$ given in {eq}`two-dim-poly-eq` above, we compute the spectral radius of the Hessian matrices at the minimizers $(0,0)$ and $(1,1)$ to be $220$ in both cases.
 Thus, if we choose learning rate $\alpha = 1/220 \approx 0.004$ and re-run the gradient descent algorithm with the same initial guesses to test {prf:ref}`quadratic-conv-thm`, we get the new plots: